jamesbdunlop/jamesbdunlop.github.io/_posts/cube/2019-09-14-forwardkinematics.md

 <img src="http://www.anim83d.com/images/examples/fkCST.gif" width="538" height="465" alt="abcdCSTGif">

-As you can see both of these examples will result in a control rig that will behave in a forward [kinematic] `(FK)` way.
+As you can see both of these examples will result in a `control rig` that will behave in a forward [kinematic] `(FK)` way.

-Using clean controls we can then attach `joints` / `cluster`s etc to alter the base shape of the Cube.
+*Side note: we can then attach `joints` / `cluster`s etc to the results of these controls to alter the base shape `deform` the Cube.

-Here is a look at the control curves driving `joints` that are `skinned` to the Cube to change the shape of the cube.
+Here is a look at that in action, *the control curves driving `joints` that are `skinned` to the Cube* to change the shape of the cube.

 <img src="http://www.anim83d.com/images/examples/cubeFKDeform.gif" width="538" height="465" alt="fkCubeDeformGif">